TurtlewareAU/homelab-docs/Homelab/HashiCorp - Vault/Setup a new policy.md

 Creating a new Token for the policy above.

-I used the auth token create end point which is `http://servername:8200/v1/`
+I used the auth token create end point which is `http://servername:8200/v1/auth/token/create` from here I provided the json body of { "policies": "obsidian"}.
+The response gave me a client_token which will be used to login.
+The accessor is used for further access to other parts of Vault.

 ![](postman-create-token.png)